 Get a little handful or spoonful of brownie and mush some into each cupcake space.
 Don’t use more than half of your brownies to do this step, or you won’t have enough left to do the bottom of the sandwich.

 If you have a cookie cutter (or even a glass) that is a similar size to your cupcake pan, you can simply cut out a circle with the cutter.
 Place it into the bottom of the pan.
 This creates a much neater look.

 Top with vanilla ice cream.
 Put cupcake pan in freezer to harden for twenty-thirty minutes.

 Remove pan from freezer and top with remaining brownies.
 It should form a little ice cream sandwich.

 Return to freezer until fully frozen.
 Lift the Saran wrap and remove the ice cream sandwiches from the pan.
 Place on a plate and keep in freezer until ready to serve.

-Try not to eat them all before your guests arrive.
+Try not to eat them the entire BBQ dessert recipe before your guests arrive.

 Brownie Ice Cream Sandwiches